Skip to content

 Your practice will likely serve clients with a variety of payment methods, from private insurance and government plans to self-pay options.
 Each model has its own set of rules and procedures, so it’s important to have a clear strategy for each one.
 Managing these different streams effectively is key to maintaining a healthy revenue cycle and ensuring you get paid accurately for your services.
 A flexible approach allows you to serve a wider range of clients while keeping your administrative processes organized and efficient.
 Let’s walk through the specifics for each payment type.

-Billing Private Insurance
+Tips for Billing Private Insurance

 When working with private insurance companies, a structured workflow is your best friend.
 Start by collecting the client’s information and verifying their benefits before the first session.
 This step helps you avoid surprises later on.
 When you’re ready to file, use the correct CPT codes for the services you provided, like 90791 for an initial evaluation or 90834 for a 45-minute therapy session.
 For telehealth appointments, you’ll also need to confirm the right Place of Service Code (often 02) and telehealth modifier (like GT or 95) with the payer.
 After submitting the claim, track its progress, post payments, and be prepared to address any rejections promptly.
 A solid process for behavioral health billing minimizes errors and keeps your cash flow steady.